aldomann/gbcat-keyboard/README.md

  - `ccedilla` (ç) via <kbd>AltGr</kbd>+<kbd>c</kbd>.
  - `ntilde` (ñ) via <kbd>AltGr</kbd>+<kbd>n</kbd>.

-Of course, the <kbd>Shift</kbd> modifier will allow typping capital Ç and Ñ.
+Of course, the <kbd>Shift</kbd> modifier will allow typing capital Ç and Ñ.

 Bellow you can see the keyboard layout: